How to Install SELinux on Ubuntu (26.04, 24.04, 22.04)

 sudo semodule -i mycustommodule.pp

-The first command extracts denied entries from the audit log and generates a policy module named “mycustommodule”.
-The second command installs this policy, allowing the previously denied actions.
-Use this approach carefully, as overly permissive custom policies can reduce security effectiveness.
+The first command extracts denied entries and generates a policy module named mycustommodule.
+The second command installs it, allowing the previously denied actions.
+Use audit2allow carefully since overly permissive custom policies reduce security effectiveness.

 Manage SELinux Booleans

 SELinux booleans provide simple on/off switches for common policy adjustments without requiring custom modules.
-They control specific functionalities like network access, email sending, or database connections.
+They control specific capabilities such as network access, email sending, and database connections.

 sudo getsebool -a

-Then, to change a boolean value, such as allowing the web server to make network connections:
+To change a boolean value, for example allowing the web server to make network connections:

 sudo setsebool -P httpd_can_network_connect 1